Truck Factoring: Everything You Need to Know

 Again, non-recourse financing tends to charge higher fees than recourse factoring.
 But these higher factoring rates also protect your funding if your broker/shipper doesn’t pay the truck factoring company (as long as you filed the correct paperwork and terms on your end).
 Other advantages of non-recourse financing?
 You don’t have to deal with debt collections, it’s relatively easy to qualify for, and you can use it for short-term funding.

-Truckstop.com Factoring pays you the same day you submit your invoices.
+Truckstop Factoring pays you within 24 hours of the time you submit your invoices.
 Here are some other benefits:

 - A low, flat fee.
 This means no hidden or down-the-road cost surprises when you sell your invoices.

 - Non-resource factoring.
 This protects you in the event your shipper doesn’t pay.
-Truckstop.com also offers free broker credit checks.
+Truckstop also offers free broker credit checks.

 - No minimum volume requirements.
 You can submit invoices for full truckloads, partial truckloads, or less than loads.